One of these things is not like the other:

 Sighting the Quarry

 In the town Pascagoula, Realtor.com listed several dozen properties under $65,000.
 The online pictures showed clean and, on occasion, remodeled houses at an attractive price point.
-So I started searching for houses available for rent.
-That was I caught the first glimpse.
+So, I started searching for houses available for rent.
+That was when I caught the first glimpse.
 The three or four basic houses for rent were all listed for $900+/per month.
 OMG!

 I was hot on the trail.